MordecaiMalignatus/mordecaimalignatus.github.io/_drafts/borrowing-from-the-safety-engineering-toolbox-for-better-mental-health.md

     systems operation that most of the field does not seem to share.
 In that, my view on this may be limited.

-[^4]: Removing myself from consideration and instead considering it an abstract
-    person running someone's life (depersonalising it) helped me apply the empathy I feel towards people in the abstract, but not necessarily always to myself.
-The same might apply to you.

-[^5]: Of which one of the better books on accident modelling happens to be
-    *Engineering A Safer World*!

 [^6]: Well-read readers will recognise this as the boundaries in Rasmussen's
     Dynamic Safety model, which is usually the model of choice to demonstrate how systemic factors in dynamic systems combine to failures.

-[^7]: This is something that actually has reached mainstream awareness, in form
-    of the now-relatively-well-known term "Psychological Safety", or feeling safe to voice your opinions and feedback.

 [^8]: While this requires an awareness of your emotions that you may not have to
     this degree, you can then also add the required hazard of "I was unaware I